regen-x/smart-contracts/README.md

 Soroban is intended for post-MVP automation such as milestone-based controls, revenue logic, and programmable payouts.
 These contracts are not deployed or invoked in the SCF funded MVP scope.

+⚠️ Important: RegenX MVP does not require Soroban.
+Removing this repository does not impact current MVP functionality.

 ## 🚀 Features

 - Smart Contract with fundamental **storage, methods, and event handling**.